repost from 7.09.10

 What if you took a different approach to the hard things in your life?
 What if instead of dwelling on how bad things are for you, you decided to look for someone else who is going through something harder?
 What if you reached out to them with a word of encouragement or a note to let them know you are thinking about them?

 You might find that doing so would cultivate a little more gratefulness in your life.
 And gratefulness is a great way to attack your problems.
-There is always something to be thankful for, yet most of us spend our time thinking about what we don’t have instead of what we do have.
+There is always something to be thankful for, and yet most of us spend most of our time thinking about what we don’t have instead of what we do have.

 You can wear someone else’s shoes if you choose to.
 And if you do, you might just find that yours fit a little bit better than you thought they did.